Jahjahhhh/EEG-SHIELD/README.md

 # EEG-SHIELD

 Acquisition system for electroencephalogram.
 Using TI's ADS1299-4 low noise, programmable gain amplifier, 4 channel ADC.
-The data is sent to a PC (raspberry pi in this case) to view measured signals.
-In order to not lose any bits of data, we use a microcontroller (ESP32) to interface with the ADS1299 and relay information to the Raspberry Pi 3B+.
+The data is sent to a PC using SPI (raspberry pi in this case) to view measured signals.
+In order to not lose any bits of data, we use a microcontroller (ESP32) to interface with the ADS1299 and relay information to the Raspberry Pi 3B+ (is busy interrupting due to its OS).

 ---